leangjia/blender_docs/trunk/blender_docs/manual/video_editing/sequencer/editing.rst

    :Hotkey:    :kbd:`R`

 This tool can be used to assign (reconnect) effect strips in a different way.
-Just select three arbitrary strips and press :kbd:`R`.
+Select three arbitrary strips and press :kbd:`R`.
 If you don't create a cycle, those will be connected to a new effect chain.